-Hong Kong leader signals end to extradition bill, but refuses to step down
+Hong Kong leader signals end to extradition bill but refuses to quit

 Critics say the bill would undermine Hong Kong’s independent judiciary and rule of law, guaranteed by the “one country, two systems” formula under which Hong Kong returned to China, by extending China’s reach into the city and allowing individuals to be arbitrarily sent back to China where they couldn’t be guaranteed a fair trial.

-Chinese courts are strictly controlled by the Communist Party.
+Chinese courts are ultimately controlled by the Communist Party.

 Lam issued an apology on Sunday night through a written government statement that many people said lacked sincerity.
 It failed to pacify many marchers who said they no longer trusted her and doubted her ability to govern.